How Much Does a Rubber Roof Replacement Cost in 2024?

 Roof Penetrations

-Vents, skylights, A/C units, and architectural protrusions, such asdormer windows, add to an installation’s complexity.
+Vents, skylights, A/C units, and architectural protrusions, such as dormer windows, add to an installation’s complexity.
 Dormers and slope changes require extra time to install and seal correctly.

 Insulation

-About 25% of your roofing costs will go to insulation.
-There are various types from which to choose—the climate where you live and recommended R-values will be the deciding factor in insulation materials.
-The most common is PolyISO (Polyisocyanurate), which costs about $1.50 to $3.50 per square foot.
-PolyISO can be easily cut to fit and maintains its R-value longer than other types; it comes in sheets of 1-inch to 3-inches thick.
+The most common insulation material is PolyISO (Polyisocyanurate), which costs about $1.50 to $3.50 per square foot.
+PolyISO can be easily cut to fit and maintains its R-value longer than other types.
+It comes in 1- to 3-inch thick sheets.

 Thickness